Grilled Chicken Quinoa Bowls

 - Reduce heat to low and cover.
 Cook for 15 minutes, then remove from heat and let sit covered for 5 more minutes.
 Fluff with a fork.

 - Season chicken breasts with 1 teaspoon salt and the pepper.
 Cook on a grill preheated to medium high until internal temperature reaches 160°F, about 12-17 minutes depending on the size of the chicken breasts.
 Remove from grill and let cool slightly.
-Slice into ½ inch strips.
+Chop into ½ inch pieces.

-- While the chicken is cooking, brush the corn cobs with the remaining 1 tablespoon olive oil and sprinkle with remaining ½ teaspoon salt.
+- While the chicken is cooking, brush the corn cobs with 1 tablespoon olive oil and sprinkle with some salt and pepper.

 - Place on the grill and cook for 5-7 minutes, rotating every few minutes.
 Remove from grill and use a knife to remove corn kernels from the cob.